 The Priberam Machine Learning Lunch Seminars are a series of informal meetings which occur every two weeks at Instituto Superior Técnico, in Lisbon.
 It works as a discussion forum involving different research groups, from IST and elsewhere.
 Its participants are interested in areas such as (but not limited to): statistical machine learning, signal processing, pattern recognition, computer vision, natural language processing, computational biology, neural networks, control systems, reinforcement learning, or anything related (even if vaguely) with machine learning.

 The seminars last for about one hour (including time for discussion and questions) and revolve around the general topic of Machine Learning.
-The speaker is a volunteer who decides the topic of her presentation.
+The speaker is a volunteer who decides the topic of his/her presentation.
 Past seminars have included presentations about state-of-the-art research, surveys and tutorials, practicing a conference talk, presenting a challenging problem and asking for help, and illustrating an interesting application of Machine Learning such as a prototype or finished product.

 Presenters can have any background: undergrads, graduate students, academic researchers, company staff, etc. Anyone is welcome both to attend the seminar as well as to present it.
 Ocasionally we will have invited speakers.
 See below for a list of all seminars, including the speakers, titles and abstracts.